CrystianYYT/CrystianYYT/README.md

 ###

-My name is [CrystianYYT](https://crystianyyt.ltervista.org) and I'm a Sr. Developer, from Italy
+My name is [CrystianYYT](https://crystianyyt.ltervista.org) and I'm a Jr. Developer, from Italy

 ###